aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 privileges.
 Later, we will add the *controller* script, through which we will be able to handle several aspects of the simulation needed for RL, but also control the robot with the actions produced by the RL agent.

+(Make sure the simulation is stopped and reset to its original state, by pressing the pause button and then the reset button)
 1. Click on the *Add a new object or import an object* button\
 ![Add new object button](/robotSupervisorSchemeTutorial/images/addNewObjectButtonScreenshot.png)
 2. Click on *Import...* on the bottom right of the window\